 Disciplined investing is difficult.
-For my presentation at our annual Cabot Wealth Summit last month, I ended with a graphic from Dimensional Fund Advisors illustrating mental errors common to investors.
+For my presentation at our Cabot Wealth Summit last summer, I ended with a graphic from Dimensional Fund Advisors illustrating mental errors common to investors.
 Some of them are a little comical, but most people can identify with one, two or more of these mistakes.

 - The market tanked and I should have seen it coming.